simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Allow additional audiences to be specified (#1345)
   * Allow configurable ProviderName (#1348)
   * Support saml:Extensions in saml:SP authsources (#1349)
   * The `attributename`-setting in the core:TargetedID authproc-filter has been deprecated in favour of the `identifyingAttribute`-setting.

 ## Version 1.18.8

-Released TBD
+Released 2020-09-02

   * Fixed Artifact Resolution due to incorrect use of Issuer objects (#1343).
   * Fixed some of the German translations (#1331).
 Thanks @htto!